Wild plants, wild pollinators, wild people!

 These skills, often developed in quiet outdoor time as children, when we watch 'life' happening, uncontrolled, wild and sometimes brutal, often captivating and magical; are at the centre of what it is to be human.
 Without those things how do we reason the fundamental issues in our lives?
 As a child, outdoor exploration creates that little light we search for to clear away the fog at times when we need it, and helps develop a real centre of happiness, from which we can draw on through life.
-As adults we need to keep in contact with that 'something' that light; that innocence and that willingness to just observe, so I have created this garden to offer that space and time to adults and children alike.
-Its a garden to decompress, to find peace and to re-connect with ourselves'' - Rebecca Twigg
+As adults we need to keep in contact with that innocence and willingness to just observe, so I have created this garden to offer that space and time to adults and children alike.
+It is a garden to decompress, to find peace and to re-connect with ourselves.

 As a C.I.C our objectives are to carry on activities that benefit the community, in particular - Environmental education.
 Protection of British Flora & fauna.
 Health & well being.
 Engagement & participation.
 Sustainable gardening & habitat management.
 Garden related arts and crafts.
 Historical & archaeological investigation.
 Historical preservation.
 Encourage & provide advice to similar projects in the UK.

 Thanks to Moura MacDonagh for assistance with meetings.